-NOTE 1: These steps were tested on both a Pixelbook and Pixel Slate using Chrome OS version 80 on the beta channel.
-I am unsure if this will work on previous versions.
+NOTE 2: These steps were tested on both a Pixelbook and Pixel Slate using Chrome OS version 80 on the beta channel.

 Before I share the process, here’s a video showing the Arduino IDE uploading code from my Pixel Slate to an Arduino Uno.

-Chrome OS’s Crostini virtual machine (VM) uses Debian, a Linux distribution.
+Chrome OS’s Crostini virtual machine (VM) uses Debian (version 9 on Chrome OS v80 and now 10 on Chrome OS v82), a Linux distribution.
 Because of this, we can use the software found on the Arduino download page at: